khamidieh/predict_tc/README.md

 library(CHNOSZ)
 ```

-Next, download the file auxiliary.RData.
+Next, download the file auxiliary.RData posted here in github.
 Make sure you know where in your computer you downloaded this file.
 This file contains all the data and auxiliary functions to create the prediction model.

 Please read this next line carefully: **MAKE SURE YOUR R SESSION'S WORKING DIRECTORY IS SET TO WHERE YOU DOWNLOADED THIS FILE**.